fredlcore/BSB-LAN/.github/ISSUE_TEMPLATE/bug_report.md

 **Before submitting a bug report, please make sure that you have checked the [FAQ](https://docs.bsb-lan.de/faq.html) and [troubleshooting section](https://docs.bsb-lan.de/troubleshooting.html) of the manual**.
 Most problems that are reported to us can be solved by going through the solutions provided there.

+**Do not remove any of these questions!
+Bug-Reports that do not contain all required information will not be accepted.
+If you cannot provide any required information, explain why this is the case.**

 **BSB-LAN Version**
 As displayed in the web-configuration or copy from `bsb-version.h` file.
 Please make sure that you have installed the most recent version from the master repository and also updated your BSB_LAN_config.h accordingly.
 We don't fix bugs for discontinued platforms (such as Arduino Mega).